 Doctoral Training Partnership (AHRC) and North West Social Science (ESRC) Funding

 Colleagues within our staff group are prepared to work with high quality applicants to develop their PhD research proposals and applications for submission to these annual competitions.
-If you would like to discuss your research proposals with a view to competing in these competitions, please contact the relevant AHRC and ESRC Pathway Lead for law Dr Robert Knox.
+If you would like to discuss your research proposals with a view to competing in these competitions, please contact the relevant AHRC and ESRC Pathway Lead for law, Dr Danielle Griffiths.

 Hodgson Trust PhD Scholarship

 The Hodgson Scholarships owe their origin to the Will of Elizabeth Hodgson, widow of the Liverpool Solicitor Joseph Hodgson, who expressed a wish to advance the education and training of lawyers who might work for the benefit of Merseyside.
 The Trustees wish Hodgson Law Scholars to benefit from education in Liverpool with a view to encouraging the intellectual growth of promising law students and the nurturing of close links with the City of Liverpool and the Liverpool City Region.

 The Liverpool Law School's Graduate Teaching Fellowship Scheme has closed for 2023 entry.

 Other funding opportunities at Liverpool Law School, beyond those offered through the AHRC/ESRC schemes, also exist.
 Many of these are restricted to applicants from a country or geographical area, while others may have a specific objective in mind.